ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 I this article, I showed you how to build real-time manipulable graphs by using a vertex shader to position mesh vertices on the GPU.
 The technique of generating vertex shaders at run-time is not new.
 But it's powerful and something I plan to explore more deeply.

 Hopefully this was interesting to you!
 If you have thoughts or comments, let me know below.
-Also, as a thank you for reading, here is a cool graph :D
+Or, if you're interested in more posts like this one, <a href="https://twitter.com/ryanjkaplan" target="_blank">follow me on Twitter!</a>

+Here's one last Graph I think is cool :-)

 <div class="gifContainer">
   <a href="https://www.curvegrapher.com/#v=0&eq=z%20%3D%20sin(atan(sin(x)%20cos(y)%20p))&hi=0&va=p~2.24~-3.00~3.00~0&c=-9.60%2C11.93%2C10.18%7D&l=0.00~1.00~0.00~1.00" target="_blank" style="text-align: center; text-decoration: none;">